European sprat

-The European sprat (Sprattus sprattus), also known as bristling, brisling, garvie, garvock, Russian sardine, russlet, skipper or whitebait, is a species of small marine fish in the herring family Clupeidae.
-Found in European waters, it has silver grey scales and white-grey flesh.
+The European sprat (Sprattus sprattus), also known as the Baltic herring, brisling, brisling sardine, bristling, garvie, garvock, Russian sardine, russlet, skipper or whitebait, is a species of small marine fish in the herring family Clupeidae.
+Found in European, West Asian and North African waters, it has silver grey scales and white-grey flesh.
 Specific seas in which the species occurs include the Irish Sea, Black Sea, Baltic Sea and Sea of the Hebrides.
 The fish is the subject of fisheries, particularly in Scandinavia, and is made into fish meal, as well as being used for human consumption.
-When used for food it can be canned, salted, breaded, fried, boiled, grilled, baked, deep fried, marinated, broiled, and smoked.
+When used for food, it can be canned, salted, breaded, fried, boiled, grilled, baked, deep fried, marinated, broiled, and smoked.

 Taxonomy

 This fish was first described by Carl Linnaeus in 1758 in the 10th edition of Systema Naturae.
 He called it Clupea sprattus, but it was later transferred to the genus Sprattus.
-Three subspecies are recognised; S. sprattus balticus from the Baltic Sea; S. sprattus phalericus from the Mediterranean, Adriatic and Black Seas and S. sprattus sprattus from the eastern Atlantic.
+Three subspecies are recognised; S. sprattus balticus (Baltic herring) from the Baltic Sea; S. sprattus phalericus from the Mediterranean, Adriatic and Black Seas and S. sprattus sprattus from the eastern Atlantic.

 Description

 The European sprat is a small fish growing to a maximum length of 16 cm, but more often in the 8 to 12 cm range.
-It is fairly elongate and somewhat laterally compressed, with a keel-like row of sharp scales along the belly.
-The lower jaw projects slightly, there are seldom any vomerine teeth on the roof of the mouth and the hind edge of the gill covers is smoothly rounded, without any fleshy protuberances.
+It is fairly elongate and rather laterally compressed, with a keel-like row of sharp scales along the belly.
+The lower jaw projects slightly, there are rarely any vomerine teeth on the roof of the mouth and the hind edge of the gill covers is smoothly rounded, without any fleshy protuberances.
 The dorsal fin has no spines and 13 to 21 soft rays while the anal fin has no spines and 12 to 23 soft rays.
 The origin of the pelvic fins, which have seven (occasionally eight) soft rays, are immediately below or in front of the origin of the dorsal fin.
 This fish has a bluish or greenish back and silvery flanks, with no dark spotting.